htuncer/machine-learning/projects/capstone/capstone_report.md

 In this project, I will follow the first approach due to extensive data and benchmark resources.

-Detecting an object from an image is one of the main reasearch areas of computer vision.
+Detecting an object from an image is one of the main research areas of computer vision.
 Deformable part models (DPMs) and convolutional neural networks (CNNs) are two widely used distinct approaches.
 DPM are graphical models (Markov random fields) and use an image scanning technique, such as sliding window approach where the classifier such as SVM is run at evenly spaced locations on the image.
 CNNs are nonlinear classifiers.
 CNNs are more popular due to their good performance on object detection [[2](https://arxiv.org/pdf/1409.5403.pdf)].

 Region-based convolutional neural networks ([R-CNN](https://arxiv.org/abs/1311.2524)) trains CNNs end-to-end to classify the proposed regions into object categories or background.
 R-CNN deploys region proposal algorithms (such as [EdgeBoxes](https://www.microsoft.com/en-us/research/publication/edge-boxes-locating-object-proposals-from-edges/) and [Selective Search](https://www.koen.me/research/pub/vandesande-iccv2011.pdf)) to select the region in pre-processing step before running the CNN as classifier.
 [Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf) uses CNN both for the region proposal and also for the prediction.
 [Google Inception](https://arxiv.org/abs/1409.4842) uses Faster R-CNN with [ResNet](https://arxiv.org/abs/1512.03385).
 On the other hand, recently published [DenseNet](https://arxiv.org/pdf/1608.06993.pdf) outperforms ResNet.
 [YOLO](https://arxiv.org/abs/1506.02640) solves region proposal and associated class probabilities with a single neural network.
 [Single Shot Multibox Detector](https://arxiv.org/abs/1512.02325) also accomplishes  region proposal generation, feature resampling stage and inference with a single deep neural network.
 SSD's key feature is the use of multi-scale convolutional bounding box outputs attached to multiple feature sets for prediction.
 YOLO and Faster R-CNN use single set of feature set for prediction.
 SSD processing time is shorter than YOLO and Faster R-CNN.